patrickkettner/grunt-compile-handlebars/README.md

 ```

 `./foo/bar.handlebars` would output to `./bar.html`.
 By adding `outputInInput: true` to the configuration, it will output to `./foo/bar.html`

+`handlebars` - a string representing the path to an instance of handlebars (if you don't want to use the bundeled version).
+Note: This __cannot__ be `require('handlebars')`, as that creates a circular reference.
+You need to pass the path to the instance you want to use, i.e. `handlebars: "./node_modules/handlebars"`

 #### A note on globing